SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/more-than-1p/sociolinguistics.md

 A »⟮diffuse speech community⟯« is one where ⟮there is less/little agreement⟯ about ⟮the shared languoid's features⟯ ⟮Each person⟯ belongs to ⟮many⟯ ⟮＿speech communities＿⟯.

-## diglossia

-»⟮Diglossia⟯« is the situation where ⟮a speech community⟯ uses ⟮two (or more)⟯ ⟮＿languoids＿⟯ ⟮for separate purposes⟯.
-⟮vernacular variety⟯ = ⟮L variety⟯ ⟮high/formal/literary variety⟯ = ⟮H variety⟯
-For ⟮＿diglossia＿⟯ usually ⟮a L variety⟯ and ⟮a H variety⟯ exist

-table:variety|used in|native speakers
-⟮L⟯|⟮everyday situations⟯|⟮native speakers⟯
-⟮H⟯|⟮formal situations, literature⟯|⟮no native speakers⟯

-⟮　文語（ぶんご） (classical japanese)⟯ was ⟮a H variety⟯ during ⟮＿diglossia＿⟯.

 # the sociolinguistic situation of certain groups

 ## language and gender